Interoperable-data/automate-va/EVR/REGISTRATION.md

 ### EVNs

-The vehicles are regrouped into a `era:VehiclesCollection owl:subClassOf vp:Scope`.
+The vehicles are regrouped into a `era:VehiclesCollection owl:subClassOf vpa:Scope`.
 This enables us to express

-`eravr:vrc-NNNN-n-0 a vp:Case ; vp:concerns eravr:vehcol-uuid` to indicate what vehicles are in the Registration Case.
+`eravr:vrc-NNNN-n-0 a vpa:Case ; vpa:concerns eravr:vehcol-uuid` to indicate what vehicles are in the Registration Case.

 ### Memberstate of registration